Sturdy's ED Offers Winter Safety Tips

 The Emergency Department (ED) staff at Sturdy Memorial Hospital would like to provide some information on staying safe and healthy this winter.
 Though many may be focusing on how to stay warm, there are safety precautions that everyone should be taking in these winter months.

-Here are some winter safety and health tips from the ECC and Centers for Disease Control and Prevention (CDC) to follow this winter:
+Here are some winter safety and health tips from the ED and Centers for Disease Control and Prevention (CDC) to follow this winter:

 - Stay warm and dress properly for the weather.
 Make sure exposed skin is covered, especially in young children because their skin is more sensitive.
 Wear layers of clothing and a hat to keep your body insulated.

 - Wear the proper footwear to avoid falls.
 Footwear is your best tool in preventing falls; high heels and shoes with slick soles can make you slip and fall.
 Instead, wear properly fitting, sturdy shoes/boots with non-skid, slip resistant soles.

 - Sleep Hygiene.
 Good sleep habits and regular sleep, or sleep hygiene, are key parts to keeping yourself healthy.